AjithRevildo/Basics-1/README.md

 f)typeof(undefined)//undefined

 the typeof(undefined) is also a undefined .undefined is a property of the global object.
 That is, it is a variable in global scope.
 The initial value of undefined is the primitive value undefined.

+g)typeof([])//object

+empty array [] it can be taken as object in js ..normally array contain some values or object.but here array is empty,it can be taken as object

+h)typeof({})//object

+its can be taken as the object,to differentiate regular objects from arrays

+i)typeof(NaN)//number

+In js NaN is not a number or not a valid number,but it take NaN as number.